Intel-bigdata/SSM/docs/web-authentication-enable-guide.md

    * **[urls]** section

-      comment out these two lines by put "#" at the begining of the line
+      comment these two lines by putting "#" at the beginning of the line

       `/api/version = anon`

       `/** = anon`

-      uncomment theset two lines by remove the heading "#"
+      uncomment these two lines by removing the heading "#"

       `/api/interpreter/** = authc, roles[admin]`